-People who suffered uncontrolled bleeding after taking the anticoagulant medication Xarelto (rivaroxaban) may be able to sue the drug's maker and marketer for negligence.
-Victims may be entitled to hefty compensatory damages for:
+People who suffered uncontrolled bleeding within 24 hours of ingestion requiring blood transfusion after taking the anticoagulant medication Xarelto (rivaroxaban) in Nevada may be able to sue the drug's maker and marketer for negligence.
+Thousands of patients all throughout America have reported potentially life-threatening side effects, and many have turned to the courts in pursuit of hefty compensatory damages for:

 - hospital bills and long-term care,